isaacnmm/pestpolicy-hugo2XX/content/posts/what-causes-white-lines-on-tomato-plants/index.md

 If you detect leaf miner damage, several organic methods can help control the infestation.

 1. **Hand-Picking/Squishing: ** * **Method: ** For light infestations, inspect leaves regularly.
-When you spot a mined tunnel, locate the larva (it will be visible as a darker spot within the white [line](https://pestpolicy.com/best-trimmer-line/)).
-Simply squish the larva between your fingers or remove the affected portion of the leaf. * **Effectiveness: ** Very effective for small populations and for reducing the immediate threat.
+When you spot a mined tunnel, locate the larva (it will be visible as a darker spot within the white [line](https://pestpolicy.com/best-trimmer-line/)).Simply squish the larva between your fingers or remove the affected portion of the leaf. * **Effectiveness: ** Very effective for small populations and for reducing the immediate threat.

 Requires vigilance.
 2.